-The estimated sell-through of the Company's products from the independent distributors to retailers in 2018 was essentially unchanged from 2017.
-For the same period, the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation ("NSSF")) decreased 6%.
-Despite the apparent reduction in overall industry demand, as reflected by the NICS data, the estimated sell-through of the Company's products from the independent distributors to retailers remained consistent with the prior year due to strong demand for some of the Company's products, particularly those that were introduced in December 2017.
+The estimated sell-through of the Company's products from the independent distributors to retailers in 2019 decreased 18% from 2018.
+For the same period, the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation ("NSSF")) increased 1%.
+The greater reduction in the sell-through of the Company's products relative to adjusted NICS background checks may be attributable to the following: